Linen-dev/linen.dev/packages/integration-matrix/readme.md

+# What is Linen

+Linen is a Google searchable communities platform.
+We support two way syncs with different communities like Slack/Discord and now Matrix.

 # Getting Started

 In this guide we will setup the bridge connected to your homeserver.
 This guide will walk through the most common settings, other options are documented in the `config.sample.yaml` file.